v-sbradley/bacx-pr/topics/delete-rename.md

 There are also localization considerations with deletions and renames.
 If the deleting or renaming isn't coordinated correctly, the localization handback can fail.

 > [!NOTE]
 > We have introduced a new validation check in GitHub for deleted/renamed files for Pull-Requests targeting master branch.
 This validation check will run along with other build checks by OPS when a pull-request is created.
 Once the check is finished validating, it reports back the deleted files (if any) as a comment in the pull-request similar to build comments.
-If any deleted file is reported, if deleted files are reported by the new validation check for pull-request, please add back the deleted files and follow the listed steps to mitigate the pull-request build error for deleted/renamed files.
+If any deleted files are reported by the new validation check for pull-request, please add back the deleted files and follow the listed steps to mitigate the pull-request build error for deleted/renamed files.

+> Currently the validation check is enabled only for the **Customer-Engagement** repository.

 Follow this process for deleting or renaming a file.